jesusdz/Tools/README.md

 With this SPIRV reflection utility, client applications can automatize the creation of descriptors and binding of resources at different places in the code, thus avoiding unnecessary boilerplate code.

+## tools_gfx.h

+Abstraction of a modern graphics API for now made on top of Vulkan.

 ## Other projects